 What is Nutritional Ketosis?

-Ketosis is a metabolic state in which some of the body’s energy supply is derived from Ketone bodies (Ketones) in the blood, in contrast to a state of Glycolysis in which blood glucose (sugar) provides most of the energy.
+Ketosis is a metabolic state in which most of the body’s energy supply is derived from Ketone bodies (Ketones) in the blood, in contrast to a state of Glycolysis in which blood glucose (sugar) provides most of the energy.
 It is a state in which the body is effectively burning fat for fuel with typical ketone levels are in the order of O.5 to 3.0 mM/l accompanied by low blood sugar levels.
 The body naturally switches into nutritional ketosis if you eat a reduced amount of net carbs (that is carbs less the fibre) while increasing fat intake and limiting protein to a moderate level.
 It is important to note that any dietary protein over and above the bodies needs is broken down into sugar.

 There are 3 different types of Ketones: Acetoacetate, which is excreted in the urine, Beta-hydroxybutyrate (BHB) and Acetone.
 Acetoacetate is the precursor to the other two and Beta-hydroxybutyrate is the main ketone used by the body as fuel.